Lgbtq Counselling in Vancouver

 It can also feel tied to family relationships, cultural expectations, and your sense of belonging.

-They want to be true to themselves, and they also deeply love their family.
+Many people hold two deep truths at the same time: they want to be true to themselves, and they also deeply love their family.

 One thing I often remind people is this: